CrudusLiv/TaskZen/README.md

 Modern, signal‑driven productivity & kanban workspace built with Angular 20, Firebase, and NgRx.

+## Firestore Composite Index (Cards Ordering)
+To enable ordered card streaming (by column + position) create a composite index in Firestore:

+Collection: cards
+Fields (in order):
+1. boardId Asc
+2. columnId Asc
+3. position Asc

+Without it the app will fallback to an unsorted listener and show a toast.

+See `docs/TROUBLESHOOTING.md` for more details.

 ## ✨ Features

 - Kanban board with boards / columns / cards (lazy loaded routes)